pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 The following process governs the election that starts at time T:

-- Nomination (T until T+2 days): Any DAO member can nominate himself or herself for candidacy to the Council.
+- Nomination (T until T+2 days): Any DAO member can be nominated or nominate himself or herself for candidacy to the Council.
 Each candidate sponsor, a person nominating a candidate or the candidate himself or herself, must hold at least 50,000 Votable Tokens
 - Member Election (T+2 days until T+7 days): Each token may be cast for one candidate.

 In the event of a member needing to be exceptionally replaced outside of scheduled elections, the non-elected candidate with the highest amount of votes from the last election of the Price Feed Council will be offered membership in the Price Feed Council.